 Why is a brain dump important?

 According to David Allen, author of Getting Things Done: The Stress-Free Guide to Productivity, a brain dump will help you to identify everything that’s not on “cruise control” in your life.

-As you do a brain dump, you’ll also notice the following health and sanity savers:
+As you do a brain dump, you’ll also notice the following health benefits and sanity savers: